Wouldn’t it be great if after publishing content on your website, the following could happen … just from your post address:

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-Choosing ‘Post name’ is the same as selecting ‘Custom Structure’ and using the /%postname%/ tag.
+Choosing ‘Post name’ is the same as selecting ‘Custom Structure’ and adding the /%postname%/ tag.

 Permalinks – Optional Settings

-This section lets you configure custom structures for your category and tag page URLs.
+In this section, you can set custom structures for your category and tag page URLs.

 - domain.com/category_base/category_name